Corporate governance

 Outside Directors Meeting

-In order to further enrich discussions at Board of Directors, we held four meetings of outside directors and independent outside Audit & Supervisory Board Member each year to exchange information and share awareness on the following matters:
+To further enhance discussions at Board of Directors, we held six meetings per year for outside directors, consisting solely of independent outside directors and independent outside Audit & Supervisory Board Member, to exchange information and share understanding on the following topics.

 Executive Training